 - group website under web.stanford.edu/group/: the automatic virtual host setup is at groupname.group.stanford.edu.
 For instance, tango.group.stanford.edu maps to web.stanford.edu/group/tango/ automatically.

 department website under web.stanford.edu/dept/: the automatic virtual host setup is at deptname.dept.stanford.edu.
-For instance, taps.dept.stanford.edu maps to web.stanford.edu/dept/taps/ automatically.
+For instance, http://cesta.dept.stanford.edu/ maps to http://web.stanford.edu/dept/cesta/ automatically.

 Automatic virtual hosting of this nature is not available class websites.

 Note: Please make sure that the automatic virtual hosting service is not sufficient for your needs before you request a new virtual host.

 The Virtual Host service is available only to departments, research groups, and university-recognized student organizations.
 Virtual URLs can not be linked to an individual's personal web page.
 Please visit the following two websites to make sure your organization qualifies.

 To be eligible for a virtual host, sites must meeting the following criteria:

 - The virtual URL must meet the requirements set out in the Stanford.EDU Name / URL Assignment Policy.
 Please review this policy before completing the request form.

 - Each organization is entitled to one virtual host name, which must closely and unambiguously match its recognized title.